hexa-org/policy-mapper/examples/platformApps/gcpHelloWorld/README.md

 You can also open the application up in the browser at the URL: https://<gcp_project_id>.<region_id>.r.appspot.com

-Use the Hexa Admin tool to Add GCP provider and then download available applications (aka policy application points).
+Use the Hexa CLI tool to Add GCP provider and then download available applications (aka policy application points).

 ## Running on GKE